JessieConley/movie-sagas-master/README.md

 The Movie Sagas application is a movie application that displays existing movies within an SQL database and gives you the option to select a movie and edit the title and description.
 Upon submit of the title and description edit, the database will be updated with the new movie title and description.

 ## Approach
 The approach I took with this application was starting with the databse set up in SQL.
 After the DB was set up, I set up my server side routes.
-Following back-end set up, I updated my INdex.js to include my generator functions and set up my page components.
+Following back-end set up, I updated my Index.js to include my generator functions and set up my page components.

 Once I had the basic functionality of my application working and I was able to update the dataebase when movie edits were made.
 I applied some css styling to each of the pages as well.

 ## Prerequisites

-- Nodemon
+- Node
 - React
 - Redux
 - React-Router-Dom